 The tool will notify you of all the problems that cause your website to load slow and what you can do about it to improve your website speed immediately.

 6. Broken Links Penalty

 Google’s algorithm always keeps an eye if your web content is up-to-date, and that’s why it is able to discover even the deepest hidden errors within your website.

-One of these errors is the 404, or a broken link.
-If you have broken links on your website, Google will think that you don’t care about the user experience at all, and that’s why you must scan your website for broken links and fix them.
-For the purpose, you can use the W3C Link Checker.
+One of these errors is the 404, or broken links.
+Broken links provide a bad user experience, and that’s why you must regularly scan your website and fix them.
+For this purpose, you can use the W3C Link Checker.

 If the 404 error is caused by a false URL from another website, you just need to implement a 301 redirect from the false URL to the right target.
 The same goes if the broken link comes from your website too.
 If you don’t have where to redirect the broken link, it’s best to delete it from your page.

 7. Punishment for Not Being Mobile-Friendly